The Royal Meteorological Society Professional Accreditation

 - A member of the Accreditation Board will be appointed as Chairperson of the Panel.

 Procedure for Accreditation or Reinstatement of Accreditation

 - The appropriate application forms and guidance notes can be obtained from the Royal Meteorological Society.
 They are available on the Society’s web site.

 - Applications are scrutinised for completeness and relevance and references called for.

-- Following completion of the IP/WPAP, the Panel reports to the Accreditation Board.
+- Following the completion of the IP/WPAP, the Panel reports to the Accreditation Board.

 - The Accreditation Board, acting on all the information received, then awards or declines accreditation for RMet or makes a recommendation to Council for CMet.

 - RMet applicants are advised of the outcome by the Secretariat.
 The Board may offer guidance to applicants at this stage on the outcome of the process but following notification of the Board’s decision, neither the Board nor its members will enter into any correspondence or communication arising from an unsuccessful application.

 - Applicants may appeal the Accreditation Board’s or Council’s decision, as appropriate, by written submission to the President of the Society within two months of notification of the decision.
-In this event an Appeals Panel consisting of Senior Fellows, past or present Officers of the Society (depending upon the accreditation being challenged) will be convened to review the circumstances and report back to Council, whose decision is then final.
+In this event, an Appeals Panel consisting of Senior Fellows, past or present Officers of the Society (depending upon the accreditation being challenged) will be convened to review the circumstances and report back to Council, whose decision is final.

 - Lists of newly accredited or re-instated Registered and Chartered Meteorologists are published in Society News.

 - Registers of Registered and Chartered Meteorologists are maintained by the Chief Executive and are published on the Society web site.